oracle/terraform-provider-oci/website/docs/d/core_drgs.html.markdown

 ---

 # Data Source: oci_core_drgs
-The Drgs data source allows access to the list of OCI drgs
+The `oci_core_drgs` data source allows access to the list of OCI drgs

 Lists the DRGs in the specified compartment.